Bayesian workflow#

 def plot_regression(x, y_mean, y_hpdi, height, ttl='Predictions with 89% CI)'):

-# Sort values for plotting by x axis
+# sort values for plotting by x axis

 idx = jnp.argsort(x)